Programie/PHPDynDNS/README.md

 ## Installation

    * Clone this repository to your web directory from where you want to serve the files (e.g. /var/www/dyndns)
-   * Create a file *config.json* in the data directory (See the *config.json* wiki page)
+   * Copy *config.sample.json* to *config.json* (See the *config.json* wiki page for details)
-   * Configure the user provider you want to use (e.g. XML)
+   * Edit config.json to fit your needs
    * Configure your router to automatically do a request to the URL of your DynDNS service after reconnect (Or create a cronjob with curl/wget).

-## User Configuration
+## Important

-All the user configuration stuff like allowed hostnames or post processing commands is configured via user providers.

-The default user provider reads the user configuration from a XML file (See the *XML User Provider* wiki page).
+   Make sure the config.json is not readable via HTTP!
+On Apache this is already done using the .htaccess file.